zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Mohamed says, “I’m making chicken soup.”
 “Soup” (so up), as you probably know, is a food that has some sort of sauce or liqu id as the base or as the main ingredient – the main part of the food.
 Usually you  put things into soup like noodles or, in this case, chicken.
 Soup is almost a lways eaten with a spoon, at least in the United States.
 There are some soups th at you might drink and eat without a spoon.
 You might just lift the bowl up an d drink it, but usually you eat soup with a spoon.

 Charlotte says, “I’m really in the mood for a heart y stew.”
 A “stew” (stew) is a special kind of soup that’s very thick.
 It has typi cally a lot of meat and/or vegetables in it.
 Usually it takes a long time to p repare a stew.
 The adjective “hearty” (hearty), when used with food, describes s omething that is very thick, filling, and satisfying.
-Something that is hearty i s usually something that, after you eat it, you won’t feel hungry again for a long time .
+Something that is hearty is usually something that, after you eat it, you won’t feel hungry again for a long time .

  Charlotte says, “There’s nothing more appetizing on  a cold day than a good stew.”
 When we describe food as “appetizing” (appet izing), we mean it’s appealing.
 It makes you want to eat it.
 Mohamed say s, “Right, well, this is a simple chicken soup with a clear stock and vegetabl es.”
 Mohamed is saying that he’s not making a stew.
 He instead is making “a sim ple chicken soup with a clear stock.”